cisagov/ScubaGear/docs/configuration/parameters.md

 ## KeepIndividualJSON

-**KeepIndividualJSON** Keeps the individual JSON files (named `TeamsReport.json`) in the `IndividualReports` folder along with `ProviderSettingsExport.json` without combining the results in to one uber JSON file named the `ScubaResults.json`.
+**KeepIndividualJSON** Keeps the individual JSON files (e.g., `TeamsReport.json`) in the `IndividualReports` folder along with `ProviderSettingsExport.json` without combining the results in to one uber JSON file named the `ScubaResults.json`.
 The parameter is for backwards compatibility with older versions of ScubaGear.

 | Parameter   | Value  |
 |-------------|--------|